plainlab/plainbelt/README.md

 # PlainBelt

-> A toolbelt for your plain text
+> A toolbelt for your plain text.
+Work offline.
+Cross-platform.

 ## Features